::: POSTAL STATIONERY :::

 |

+(PS-10) and 10¢ (PS-15).
 These envelopes all were size 6 printed on XX (medium thickness) quality.
+No precise quantity was given for the

-- For the 4¢ value, Whitney included an example of Scott No. 31 to use as a guide for the color he desired.
+- For the 4¢ value, Whitney included an example of Scott No. 31 to show the color he

 Production

-Honolulu for approval.
-Final design approval is said to have been given by the ABNCo. on January 31, 1884, but this
+typography printing.
+Die proofs were sent to Honolulu for approval.
+Final design approval is said to have been given on January 31, 1884.

 |